Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A class of examples: Co--operads from simplicial objects

 If in addition $L$ has an absorbing object then $L^\bullet$ has a lax monoidal structure

 so we obtain a monoidal functor $L^\bullet:\Omega\Delta\to\D$. \begin{df} Let $X$ be a simplicial set, or the corresponding contravariant monoidal functor on the category of simplicial strings (Proposition~\ref{oplax}).
-Baues' \emph{geometric cobar construction} $\Omega_LX$ with respect to an interval object $L$ in a cocomplete monoidal category $\D$ is defined as the monoid object in $\D$ given by the realisation functor (see Lemma~\ref{realnerve}),
+Baues' \emph{geometric cobar construction} $\Omega_LX$ with respect to an interval object $L$ in a co--complete monoidal category $\D$ is defined as the monoid object in $\D$ given by the realization functor (see Lemma~\ref{realnerve}),

 \end{df}